 Rehab for Head and Neck Radiation

-At MedStar Georgetown Cancer Network, rehab for radiation therapy side effects begins before treatment and continues until you are healed.
+At MedStar Georgetown Cancer Institute, rehab for radiation therapy side effects begins before treatment and continues until you are healed.
 Our program features:

 - The active participation of therapists in our weekly tumor boards, an unusual partnership that helps the team plan for possible mouth and throat irritation radiation, ensure safe and effective swallowing and prevent long-term harm